-Today, this area has turned into an artists’ sanctuary with small little boutiques and galleries that you can visit.
+Today, what is left of Le Panier has turned into an artists’ sanctuary with small little boutiques and galleries that you can visit.
 With its charming cobblestone streets and narrow lanes, this is provençale charm at its best.
 You can read more about Le Panier here.

 Start your evening at one of the bars and café terraces on the Vieux Port, with the traditional apéritif, Pastis.
 You will notice that the area has many English pubs like the Queen Victoria, which is a classic that has survived many a generation.
 For tapas, try La Ruche or Le Baletti.

 There are also several wonderful restaurants around the Old Port of Marseille, with a wide range of price points.